 Introduction

-Why Component Placement Matters for Batch Assembly
+Optimizing PCB Component Placement for High-Volume Batch Assembly

 Best Practices for Component Placement in Batch Assembly